top of page

 SAM_6840.JPG

-Above is shown my Normandy officers webbing set, the smaller Rigger pouches contain either grenades of En-Bloc 8 round clips for the M1 Garand.
-The suspenders and musette pack are original from the US as is the belt.
-The water-bottle cover is an original and the re-enforced M1942 type, the first aid pouch, binocular case, wire-cutter pouch and M3 knife are all original.
-Below shows the contents of the pouches, as state before, all the pouches in Miss Drop 44 should all contain the correct contents.
+Above is shown my Normandy officers webbing set.
+The smaller Rigger Pouches contain either grenades or 8-round enbloc clips for the M1 Garand.
+The suspenders and Musette Bag are original from the U.S., as is the pistol belt.
+The canteen cover is an original and is the re-enforced M1942 type, the first aid pouch, binocular case, wire-cutter pouch and M3 knife are all original.
+Below shows the contents of the pouches.
+As stated before, all pouches in Miss Drop 44 should contain the correct contents.

 SAM_6842.JPG